davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index-teams.md

 ## CS 455 - Principles of Database Systems

-### Databases Project
+### Database Term Project
-The term project is open-ended, and you need to write a short proposal (1/2 to 1 page is sufficient) outlining what you are hoping to accomplish.
-You are given a lot of freedom to work on whatever you wish, and the only requirements for the term project are listed as follows:
+The term project is open-ended, and you need to write a short proposal (1 page is sufficient) outlining what you and your team are hoping to accomplish.
+You are given a lot of freedom to work on whatever you wish.
+The only requirements for the term project are listed as follows:
 - Novelty requirement: You are required to learn and apply something new about data management and/or databases that was not covered in class.
+- You are required to work in teams of 2-3 students.
+- You are required to practice scrum, recording daily progress (this is graded).
 - You must prepare a final presentation during the last week of classes.
 - Your code is to be managed and submitted via Github, with instructions on how to build and run it for grading.

 #### Important Dates
+- Team preferences due via email to David: Wed, Oct 30, 2024
-- 1-page proposal deadline: Monday, Nov 10, 2025
+- 1-page proposal deadline: Friday, Nov 8, 2024
-- Presentation / demo: Wednesday, Dec 10, 2025
+- Presentation / demo: Wednesday, Dec 11, 2024
-- Code submission: Friday, Dec 19, 2025
+- Code submission: Friday, Dec 20, 2024

-##### Project Ideas
+- Scrum logs and check-ins: weekly, ongoing

+##### Importance of Team Buy-in
+I strongly recommend that the team comes to a consensus on the project vision, so that everyone is equally invested in taking ownership.
+Project visions borne out of one or two students generally doesn't work well.
+Something like this has happened in the very recent past...
+A student was really into Pokemon cards.
+They convinced the rest of their team members to write a web app to organize all the Pokemon cards in the world, and so that users can manage which cards they own and even trade them and battle each other.
+Other teammates didn't understand how the battles were played out (which was far more complicated than they thought) but went along with it anyway.
+The other members were never invested enough in the project to stay motivated.

-Here are just some ideas on what you can work on:
+Here are just some ideas on what you and your team can do:

 - Build a web application (like the kind of work you might've done for *Software Engineering*) that requires database back-end support.
 The novelty will be the need to learn back-end programming to get SQLite or some other database system integrated into your application.
 It is essential that you learn some security/privacy measures, such as SQL Injection and secured password storage.
 I would prefer that you do not simply update a previous project.

   - *Novelty:* It requires you to learn how to use Node.js libraries for backend programming and database APIs.
 It requires you understand how to prevent SQL injection attacks.

+- You could also try building a web application, but instead of a relational database, use a NoSQL database such as MongoDB that are becoming increasingly common.

+  - *Novelty:* Be able to rationalize why one would choose a NoSQL model over the relational model and vice versa.
+It also requires you to know how to integrate an existing NoSQL database into your web app.

 - Learn to deploy parallel/distributed processing tools like Hadoop and/or Spark.
 You must use it to solve a real-world problem that requires crunching massive amounts of data (i.e., it is not sufficient to process a toy example.)
 You must also demonstrate that the Hadoop-based implementation is faster than a single-threaded implementation.
 For instance, you can use Hadoop to implement Google's PageRank algorithm over the Wikipedia data set.

-  - *Novelty:* Be able to deploy a Hadoop map-reduce algorithm on your machine, or onto the cloud.
-Talk through what map() and reduce() do for you.
+  - *Novelty:* Learning to program using the Map-Reduce paradigm for big-data processing.

-- You could learn, implement, and visualize a new indexing method, such as implementing an R-Tree for indexing geospatial data, or linear hashing.
+- You could learn, implement, and visualize a new indexing method, such as an R-Tree for indexing geospatial data, or linear hashing.

 - And more!
 You have a high degree of freedom to propose anything, as long as it's related to databases and data management.
 It just needs to satisfy the *novelty* requirement.

 [prop](#prop)
 #### Project Proposal Requirements
 A short proposal outlining your project should be submitted to me before the proposal deadline.
-This doesn't have to be super formal, it's really just for me to do a quick sanity check to ensure your project can be finished.
-Here's a sample outline.
+One page ought to suffice, but there's no page limit.
+There are required sections of the proposal that you have to write:

-- *Title* Give a title of your project.
+- *Title and members:* Give a title to your project, and list the names of your group members on your proposal.

 - *Section I:* Explain you're hoping to accomplish, addressing all the points below, if applicable: